rstephenrrtx/sample-room-java/WeatherRoom.md

                        endpoint.sendMessage(session, Message.createBroadcastEvent("What's the weatherLike? " + username + ": " + remainder, userId, "Suddenly you hear a loud CLANK!
 You look at the instrument panel and read:\n\n 'Whoopsie!
 You need at least 5 digits for a valid zip code.
 Try again.'  "));
                     }
                     else {
-                       // There are 5 characters, are they numbers?i
+                       // There are 5 characters, are they numbers? try
-                       try
                        {
                         // the String to int conversion happens here